Skip to main content

 Updates

-When you publish a new version of your design system, every connected project sees an Update available prompt in the chat.
+When you release a new version of your design system, every connected project sees an Update available prompt in the chat.
 Accept the update and Lovable reruns the file-copy attach against the new version: old design system files are removed, new ones are copied in, dependencies are remerged, and setup verification reruns.
 The connected project’s own code is untouched.

 Setup verification